-Figure 2-1, Figure 2-2 and Figure 2-3 are pie charts illustrating the proportion of AQMAs declared as a result of various different emission sources, for the three pollutants NO2, PM10 and SO2.
+Figure 2-1, Figure 2-2 and

+Figure 2-3 are pie charts illustrating the proportion of AQMAs declared as a result of various different emission sources, for the three pollutants NO2, PM10 and SO2.

 Road transport is specified as the main source in 96% of the AQMAs declared for NO2.
-A further 2.7% of NO2 AQMAs result from road transport mixed with industrial sources, 0.5% from a combination of road transport, industry and domestic sources, 0.2% from industrial sources alone, and the remaining 0.6% from other or unspecified sources.
+A further 2.1% of NO2 AQMAs result from road transport mixed with industrial sources, 0.9% from a combination of road transport, industry and domestic sources, and the remaining <1% from other or unspecified sources.

-Road transport is also the main source in the majority (76%) of AQMAs declared for PM{10} , but with industry and domestic sources accounting for a larger proportion than is the case for NO2.
+Road transport is also the main source in the majority (75%) of AQMAs declared for PM{10} , but with industry and domestic sources accounting for a larger proportion than is the case for NO2.